Gurugram couple sacked from their jobs for allegedly torturing minor domestic worker

 The girl was sexually assaulted too, the police said.

-A Gurgaon-based couple arrested for allegedly assaulting and torturing their minor domestic worker have been sacked from their jobs, PTI reported on Thursday.
+A Gurugram-based couple arrested for allegedly assaulting and torturing their minor domestic worker have been sacked from their jobs, PTI reported on Thursday.

 Manish Khattar and his wife Kamaljeet Kaur had employed the minor girl five months ago to take care of their daughter.